orhun/personal-blog/content/fosdem-2024-experience.md

 <img src="dreamcast-talk.jpg" width="70%"/>

+This talk was especially interesting because apparently you can run Rust on Dreamcast 🤯

 </center>

 ## **Food** 🍲

-The most important aspect of the conferences: Food!
+The most important aspect: food!

 - I attended the speaker dinner with the Rust devroom speakers & organizers and we discussed all kinds of things including floating islands.
 - I had lunch with fellow Arch Linux maintainers and did some pentesting in the restaurant.

-I also enjoyed drinking lots of [Club Mate](https://en.wikipedia.org/wiki/Club-Mate) which became my favorite drink at this point.
+I also enjoyed drinking lots of [Club Mate](https://en.wikipedia.org/wiki/Club-Mate) which became my favorite drink at this point. 🍺

 ## **Looking Forward** ✨

-I learned a shit ton in FOSDEM 2024 and I'm really looking forward to FOSDEM 2025.
+I learned a lot of new things at FOSDEM 2024 and I'm really looking forward to FOSDEM 2025.
 It was definitely one of my most unique conference experiences ever.
-Thanks to everyone who participated in it.

 <center>

+Thanks to everyone who participated in it!

 <img src="brussels.jpg" width="70%"/>